-The economics major at Purchase College is designed to give students:
+The economics minor at Purchase College is designed to introduce students to:

 Many of our alumni pursue graduate training in economics, public policy, business or law; others want a broad-based liberal arts education in economics, but do not pursue advanced work after graduation.
 Alumni of the economics program have gone on to successful careers in a variety of fields, including finance, journalism, the arts, education, government, law, and entrepreneurship.

 Eugene J. Callahan, PhD, Cardiff University

 Cédric Ceulemans, PhD, Université Libre de Bruxelles, European Center for Advanced Research in Economics and Statistics (Belgium)